Casimir I the Restorer: Early years

 Relatively little is known of Casimir's early life.
 He must have spent his childhood at the royal court of Poland in Gniezno.
 In order to acquire a proper education, he was sent to one of the Polish monasteries in 1026.
-According to some older sources he initially wanted to have a career in the Church (it is probable that he held the post of oblate) and even asked for a dispensation to become a monk.
+According to some older sources, he initially wanted to have a career in the Church (it is probable that he held the post of oblate) and even asked for a dispensation to become a monk.
 This hypothesis, however, is not supported by modern historians.
 Regardless, he left church work indefinitely in 1031.

-Casimir's father, Mieszko II, was crowned King of Poland in 1025 after the death of his father, Bolesław the Brave.
+Casimir's father, Mieszko II Lambert, was crowned King of Poland in 1025 after the death of his father, Bolesław the Brave.
 However, the powerful magnates of the country feared a strong central government like the one that existed under Bolesław I's rule.
 This led to considerable friction between the King and the nobility.
 Taking advantage of the King's precarious situation, Mieszko II's older half-brother Bezprym and younger brother Otto turned against him and allied themselves with the Holy Roman Emperor Conrad II, whose forces attacked Poland and regained Lusatia.
 Years of chaos and conflict followed, during which Mieszko II was forced to cede the throne to Bezprym in 1031, fled to Bohemia, was imprisoned by Duke Oldřich and castrated, returned to rule a portion of the kingdom, eventually regained the kingdom, and then died in May 1034 under suspicious circumstances.